worktips-project/worktips-onion-blockchain-explorer/README.md

 # create the makefile
 cmake ..

-# alternatively can use: cmake -DLOKI_DIR=/path/to/loki ..
+# alternatively can use: cmake -DWORKTIPS_DIR=/path/to/worktips ..
-# if loki is not in ~/loki
+# if worktips is not in ~/worktips
 #
 # also can build with ASAN (sanitizers), for example
 # cmake -DSANITIZE_ADDRESS=On ..